DataDog/documentation/content/en/cloud_cost_management/container_cost_allocation.md

 ### ECS

-In addition to ECS task tags, the following out of the box tags are applied to cost metrics. **Note**: most tags from ECS container (excluding `container_name`) are applied.
+In addition to ECS task tags, the following out of the box tags are applied to cost metrics. **Note**: most tags from ECS containers (excluding `container_name`) are applied.

 | Out of the box tag      |  Description |
 | ---                     | ------------ |